Understanding Affordable Housing

 - Typically--as is the case in Kent’s affordable housing--the first to apply and the first to qualify are residents of the same town or an adjacent town.

 - Most subsidized housing is available on a first-qualified, first accepted basis.
-Fair housing laws in the US prevent discrimination in all housing on the basis of previous residence, gender, age, or race.
+Fair housing laws in the US prevent discrimination in all housing on the basis of previous residence, gender, age, race or disability.

 Affordable housing residents are carefully screened